unframework/unframework-website/go-efsd.md

 Hey there!
 Thanks for scanning my card, well met!

-I am available for project work; please see [my service sheet](/services/react-development).
+I am happy to help you with frontend development as part of the Beamworks ES software team; please see [our technical service sheet](https://beamworks.io).
 It also has my up-to-date contact information.
+Thanks!